F5OEO/dvbsdr/README.md

 **dvbsdr** is an integration of several projects around Digital Amator TeleVision using SDR technics.

-LimeSDRMini hardware is the main supported SDR hardware right now.
+LimeSDRMini is the main supported SDR hardware for now.

 This project is less user friendly than [BATC Portsdown](https://wiki.batc.org.uk/Portsdown_2019) also based on similar components.